 “The issue is not so much as one about veganism for me, but about the practicalities of farming,” he says.

 “We have 13 million worms per hectare so we’re not livestock free at all.
 Technically, we have more organisms than any other farm in the country.”

 BEE: A SHORT BIOGRAPHY (AND FINAL WORDS)

 Bee currently works in a glasshouse growing vegetables and herbs.
 It’s a vegan glasshouse.
-To the degree to which even the rats and mice are caught and transported elsewhere rather than killed.
+To the degree to which they catch the rats and mice to transport them elsewhere rather than kill them.

 But, Bee’s time at Tamarisk Farm was one of the most influential in terms of forming her views.

 “I’m absolutely in favour of eating a lot (lot lot) less meat.
 At Tamarisk all the fertility comes either from a mixture of leguminous green manures; or manure from the cattle, who have calved in an open barn; and sheep, some of which are overwintered in the polytunnels, to prevent poaching during the wet months of January and February.
 The biodiversity is simply astonishing.
 In any one place in the fields, you are likely to find more than 30 species if you threw down a 1m2 quadrant.

 “The sheep and cattle have a really important role in maintaining that diversity.
 They graze the grassland and keep the land open, so diverse plants can continue to thrive.
 This diversity is across many acres of grassland, rather than just around the margins of cultivated fields.
 It provides abundant habitat for insects, birds and mammals.

 “We cut the hay meadows each year, to provide winter forage for the livestock.
 According to Plantlife, wildflower meadows (created by annual cutting and removal of hay) are botanically richer than any other habitat.
 Yet 97% of wildflower meadows have been lost since the 1930s.”

 Originally published in 2022 and updated for 2023